cosmos/ibc-go/docs/docs/03-light-clients/04-wasm/08-client.md

 ### `Code`

-The `Code` endpoint allows users to query the Wasm byte code of a light client contract given the provided input code hash.
+The `Code` endpoint allows users to query the Wasm byte code of a light client contract given the provided input checksum.

 ```shell
 ibc.lightclients.wasm.v1.Query/Code